chainsapm/chainsapm/clrprofiler/README.md

 clrprofiler
 ===========
 This is the core class for the .NET profiling API.
 This folder contains all of the implementation details for the ICorProfilerCallback interfaces.
+Below is a quick list of features implemented and those set for the future.

-This class is responsible for the following
+## Current Features

 - .NET Function Calls (Enter/Leave/Tail)
 - .NET Events
   - Garbage Collection